pfsense/docs/source/config/managing-lists-of-items.rst

 Managing Lists of Items in the GUI
 ==================================

-The WebGUI has a common set of icons which are used for managing lists and collections of objects throughout the firewall.
+The pfSense® WebGUI has a common set of icons which are used for managing lists and collections of objects throughout the firewall.
 Not every icon is used in every page, but their meanings are consistent based on the context in which they are seen.
 Examples of such lists include firewall rules, NAT rules, IPsec,